hay-i/gooal/README.md

 # Development

+Note: You can see a full list of the [development documentation here](./docs/dev.md).

 You can get up and running using `make`, use `make help` to see a list of options.

 ## Installation